Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Era r32.29
+- Tried to change the target sku focus x key code to remove lag.
+- Fixed a bug with Pet Action Bar with pets that don't have special abilities.
+Pet action bar should now show up as intended with not special pet abilities.
+- Fixed Train button in the Beast Training menu for hunter pets.
+Should not be blocked anymore.
+- Fixed the blocked Enchant button in Enchanting menu.
+Should not be blocked anymore.

 ## Changes in Sku Era r32.28
 - Fixed a bug with the route calculation that was sometimes generating incorrect routes leading into walls, etc.
 - Fixed another bug with the auction house categories for full scan results by item and removed overlooked debug outputs.